Userfrom1995/pgmoneta/doc/DEVELOPERS.md

 #### Generating Code Coverage

-Code coverage is automatically enabled if both `gcov` and `gcovr` are installed on your system.
+Code coverage is automatically enabled **only for GCC builds** if both `gcov` and `gcovr` are installed on your system.
 To install the required tools, run:

 ```sh
 dnf install gcovr gcc
 ```

-When these tools are present, the build system will detect them and enable code coverage generation automatically during the build process.
+When these tools are present and the compiler is set to GCC, the build system will detect them and enable code coverage generation automatically during the build process.
+If you use Clang as the compiler, code coverage will not be enabled by default.

 ### Build